harshit-4/Data-Buisness-Analytics-Portfolio/README.md

 **Hotel Booking - Data Exploration and Analysis**
 In this project, I explored and analyzed Hotel data using Python and libraries such as pandas, numpy, matplotlib, and seaborn.
-The project included cleaning and preprocessing the data, generating descriptive statistics and visualizations to understand key trends in the data, identifying factors that contribute to reduction in its cancellation rate, And giving recommendations for the company's growth.
+The project included cleaning and preprocessing the data, generating descriptive statistics and visualizations to understand key trends in the data, identifying factors that contribute to the reduction in its cancellation rate, And giving recommendations for the company's growth.

+**Finance Data Analysis and Visualization with PowerBI**:Unveiling Insights for Improved Financial Management Embark on an illuminating journey through the realm of finance data analysis, powered by the dynamic capabilities of PowerBI.
+In this project, I harnessed the potential of PowerBI to explore and analyze finance data, enabling a comprehensive understanding of key financial metrics such as income, expenses, net worth, savings, and expense percentages.
+Our mission was to uncover actionable insights and identify areas for improvement in financial management.